I always loved Carrot Cake, but never before attempted to make some.

 Now pull out your cup cake tin.
 Fill up each cup cake holder with your cake batter, making sure to only fill them up about 1/3 shy of the rim.

 Now bake them in our preheated oven for 15 minutes, making sure to overlook baking.
 Feel free to add a few minutes if necessary considering each oven cooks and distributes heat differently.

 Once ready, allow your carrot rapadou cupcakes to cool for a good 20 to 30 minutes before unmolding.

 With a zester, remove the zest from your Pamplemousse, and set aside.

 In a clean mixer bowl, combine the cream cheese with the butter, vanilla extract and Pamplemousse juice and beat on slow to medium speed.

 Slowly add in the confectioner’s sugar and continue to mix.

 Add the rum and the 2 tablespoons of the zest.
 Keep mixing till ready and well combined into a smooth zesty frosting.

-Using a pipe or ziplock bag for the frosting, decorate your cupcakes one by one.
+Using a pipe or Ziploc bag for the frosting, decorate your cupcakes one by one.

-To decorate, you may top off with some extra Pamplemousse zest which will add a nice touch both in taste and esthaetic.
+To decorate, you may top off with some extra Pamplemousse zest which will add a nice touch both in taste and esthetic.